Backflow Preventers for Businesses in Connecticut & New Hampshire

 Backflow Preventer Installation

 “Backflow” is a term that describes the reverse flow of liquids, gases, or suspended solids in a plumbing system.
-A backflow preventer in a fire suppression system prevents pressurized water from flowing into the public water supply with the use of check valves, air inlets, and pressure relief valves.
+A backflow preventer in a fire suppression system prevents pressurized and potentially contaminated water from flowing into the public water supply with the use of check valves, air inlets, and pressure relief valves.

 Not all fire sprinkler systems require a backflow preventer.
 You only need this feature if there isn’t sufficient clearance to install an air gap, or if pressurized operation rules out the use of an air gap.